lindsayrr8/lindsayrr8.github.io/_posts/2025-02-06-my-new-blog-post.md

 ![Module4TimeSeriesAnalysis](https://github.com/user-attachments/assets/6bffc391-a18f-484e-9f99-3eba6f38fbd9)

 #### A few things of note:
-In this visualization, I chose a line graph rather than an area chart because I feel like an area chart is visually distracting and less clear than a trendline by itself.
+In this visualization, I chose a line graph rather than an area chart because I feel like an area chart is visually distracting.
+Taking up all the white space looks less clear than a trendline by itself.

 I have also placed the variables on the y-axis and the corresponding years on the x-axis, which is often a best practice given that we expect the trendlines to follow a time scale that is visually presented in the same orientation (horizontal.)